Nivakaran-S/RAG-QA-Conversation/README.md

 ## 🚀 Project Overview

-This project is an **advanced Conversational Retrieval-Augmented Generation (RAG) application** built with Streamlit that enables **interactive question answering over uploaded PDF documents** — enhanced with **dynamic chat history awareness** to simulate natural, contextual conversations.
+This project is an **advanced Conversational Retrieval-Augmented Generation (RAG) application** built with Streamlit that enables **interactive question answering over uploaded PDF documents**, enhanced with **dynamic chat history awareness** to simulate natural, contextual conversations.

 Using state-of-the-art embedding models and Groq’s powerful LLM, this app demonstrates how AI can be combined with custom document ingestion pipelines to deliver precise, contextually relevant answers, making it a perfect showcase of skills in: